Connecting a GigE Vision device to a computer means plugging both into the same Ethernet network.

 GigE Vision® is designed for 1 Gb/s networks, but it is also possible to use 100 Mb/s connection as long as the entire network connection have an uniformed speed (some custom device configuration might be required when the device is not able to detect connection speed automatically).
 It is recommended however to avoid connecting a device to a network link which is faster than the maximum throughput of the whole network route.
 Such configurations require manual setting of the device's transmission speed limit.

-It is thus required to enable incoming traffic on all UDP ports for Adaptive Vision Studio and Adaptive Vision Executor in a firewall on your local computer.
+It is thus required to enable incoming traffic on all UDP ports for Aurora Vision Studio and Aurora Vision Executor in a firewall on your local computer.

 For information how to enable such traffic in Windows Firewall see: Enabling Traffic in Firewall.